djkoloski/rust_serialization_benchmark/README.md

 These benchmarks are still being developed and pull requests to improve benchmarks are welcome.

-## Footnotes:

-\* *abomonation requires a mutable backing to access data*

-† *abomonation does not support buffer mutation*

-‡ *do not provide deserialization capabilities, but the user can write their own*

-§ *supports buffer mutation, but not in the rust implementation*

 ## `log`

 This data set is composed of HTTP request logs that are small and contain many strings.